 There is an inscription found on the side of Behistun mountain in Iran.
 Commissioned by Darius the Great, it is written in three tongues: Old Persian, Babylonian and Elamite.
 The tri-lingual inscription verifies that the Khumri/Kimmeroi/Gimirrai and the Sacae/Saka/Scythians are one and the same people.

-The northern house of Israel was in those days known by the name of their King, Omri.
-To the Assyrians they were known as the Bit-Khumri (House of Omri).
-Khumri is surely the source of the Greek name Kimmeroi used by Homer as the Assyrians were the Greek’s first notable cultural acquaintance with greater Asia.
+The northern house of Israel was in those days known by the name of the house of the King Omri which, in Assyrian inscriptions, is rendered as Khumri.
+In Assyrian inscriptions Samaria, the capital city of ancient Israel, is refered to as Beth-Khumri meaning “House of Omri”.
+This of course refers to the palace of the Israelite Omride dynasty.
+Khumri is surely the source of the Greek name Kimmeroi used by Homer as the Assyrians were the Greek’s first notable cultural acquaintance with greater Asia

-The identification of the Israelites with the Bit-Khumri is verified by many Assyrian inscriptions including the Black Obelisk and the Ashur Stone of Shalmaneser III, the annals of Tiglath-pileser III, the Nimrud Slab of Adad-nirari and by the Moabites in the Mesha Stele.
+The identification of the Israelites with the Khumri is verified by many Assyrian inscriptions including the Black Obelisk and the Ashur Stone of Shalmaneser III, the annals of Tiglath-pileser III, the Nimrud Slab of Adad-nirari and by the Moabites in the Mesha Stele.
+When we look at the depiction of the Khumri on the Black Obelisk of Shalmaneser we see them depicted wearing pointed caps just as seen on some of the Saka in Persian reliefs.
+This type of pointed cap was a piece of apparel that the Scythians were widely known to have favoured.

 When the northern house of Israel went into the Assyrian captivity they were placed among the Aryan Medes (the Japhetic Madai) as a buffer population on the fringes of the Assyrian empire.